 You Never Know Who Could Be An Influencer

 My point here is a simple one, by speaking to and building rapport with multiple people within an organisation, inside and potentially outside of your preferred scope can lead to your ultimate goal.
-You never know who could put in a good word , you never know who might bring you, your company or your product or service up during a conversation and then, when you call again or send your next email to your primary contact, he or she might have a flicker of recognition to the name which could then open up the opportunity that you are waiting for.
+You never know who could put in a good word for you, you never know who might bring you, your company or your product or service up during a conversation and then, when you call again or send your next email to your primary contact, he or she might have a flicker of recognition to the name which could then open up the opportunity that you are waiting for.

 Spend some of your time building rapport with multiple people within a company you’re targeting through social media, phone, email, it doesn’t matter the channel but by mixing this into your daily prospecting activities you can increase your presence and your success.